davidpesce/moodle-mod_tincanlaunch/README.md

 ## What you will need
 To use this plugin you will need the following:

 * Moodle >2.5 fully set up and running on a server that you have ftp access to
 * Login details for the admin account
 * A Moodle course setup where you would like to add the activity
 * A piece of Tin Can compliant e-learning that also implements the launch mechanism outlined HERE, for example e-learning produced using Articulate Storyline or Adobe Captivate.
-This should be put on the internet somewhere, perhaps on your Moodle server. * A Tin Can compliant LRS (this plugin has been tested with Wax and SCORM Cloud)
+This should be put on the internet somewhere, perhaps on your Moodle server.
+* A Tin Can compliant LRS (this plugin has been tested with Wax and SCORM Cloud)
 * A Tin Can compliant reporting tool
-* A copy of this plugin.
+* A copy of this plugin

 ## Installation
 It is recommended to get this plugin from the Moodle Plugins Database (https://moodle.org/plugins/mod_tincanlaunch)